-For many veterans, transitioning back into civilian life after their time in the service can be a difficult task.
-From finding housing to adjusting to a normal nine-to-five job, veterans face a number of challenges that may seem like a part of everyday living for civilians.
-However, they can be especially challenging for anyone who is used to the rigors of military life.
-For the 20 percent of veterans who have a mental health condition as a result of their service, adjusting to civilian life can be even more difficult.
+For many Veterans and First Responders, transitioning back into civilian life after their time in the service can be a difficult task.
+From finding housing to adjusting to a normal nine-to-five job, Veterans and First Responders face a number of challenges that may seem like a part of everyday living for civilians.
+However, they can be especially challenging for anyone who is used to the rigors of military or first responder life.
+For the 20 percent of Veterans and First Responders who have a mental health condition as a result of their service, adjusting to civilian life can be even more difficult.

-The connection between veterans and mental health problems has been well-established for decades.
-Without proper treatment for their symptoms, veterans are more likely to struggle in civilian life.
+The connection between Veterans & First Responders and mental health problems has been well-established for decades.
+Without proper treatment for their symptoms, Veterans and First Responders are more likely to struggle in civilian life.
 They are also more likely to turn to substance abuse in order to manage the symptoms of mental illness.
-Sunrise Veterans specializes in mental health services for veterans.
-We give veterans the treatment they need to help them to be successful in every part of their lives.
+Sunrise Veterans specializes in mental health services for Veterans and First Responders.
+We give Veterans and First Responders the treatment they need to help them to be successful in every part of their lives.

 Research has shown that 20 percent of the men and women who served in Afghanistan or Iraq suffer from PTSD or major depression.
 Of this group, nearly 20 percent also suffer from a traumatic brain injury, or TBI.
-However, only about half of the veterans who need mental health treatment actually seek out support for their symptoms.
-When it comes to veterans and mental health, there are many barriers that prevent former service members from seeking the care that they need.
+However, only about half of the Veterans and First Responders who need mental health treatment actually seek out support for their symptoms.
+When it comes to Veterans & First Responders and mental health, there are many barriers that prevent former service members from seeking the care that they need.
 The most commonly cited reasons include:

 - A feeling of shame or embarrassment for needing mental health treatment.

 - Long wait times to see a provider at VA facilities.

 - The societal stigma that still surrounds mental health issues.

 - A lack of awareness about the availability of treatment options.